irindescence/Testdoc/index.md

 ## Support

-Если у вас возникли вопросы или проблемы с сервисом SpaceHosting, пишите нам в Slack в канал … .
+If you have questions or need help with SpaceHosting service please contact us on Slack channel … .

 ## License